demisto/content/Packs/BmcHelixRemedyForce/Integrations/BmcHelixRemedyForce/README.md

 ### bmc-remedy-status-details-get
 ***
 This command helps to get status details for incidents and service requests.
-Status is used to display the progress of the service request through its stages of opening to closure.
+Status is used to display the progress of the service request or incident through its stages of opening to closure.

 #### Base Command